 The curriculum of this programme has twin objectives.
-Firstly, all throughout the programme the stuents will be made to do micro teaching, planning for teaching, reflecting on personal teaching practices leading up to teaching in real life ESL classroom contexts.
-Secondly, they will also be trained to take up classroom based research in ELT based on the hands-on- training they receive from the compulsory courses on the programme and take up independent research and submit an M.A. dissertation as a requirement to successfully complete the programme.
+Firstly, all through the programme the students will be made to do micro-teaching, planning for teaching, reflecting on personal teaching practices leading up to teaching in real life ESL classroom contexts.
+Secondly, they will also be trained to take up classroom-based research in ELT based on the hands-on-training they receive from the compulsory courses on the programme and take up independent research and submit an M. A. dissertation as a requirement to successfully complete the programme.

-Model: Choice Based Credit System (UGC mandated) Semester I: 3 Core courses and 1 Elective course Semester II: 3 Core courses and 1 Elective course from outside)
+Model: Choice-Based Credit System (UGC mandated) Semester I: 3 Core courses and 1 Elective course Semester II: 3 Core courses and 1 Elective course Semester III: 2 Core courses and 2 Elective courses (one from within ELE and one from outside) Semester IV: 2 Core courses and 2 Elective courses (one from within

-Semester III: 2 Core courses and 2 Elective courses (one from within ELE and one from outside)
+Semester IV: 2 Core courses and 2 Elective courses (one from within ELE and one from outside)